Water adsorption in silica

 Water molecules adsorbed in silica SiO2 porous inorganic material

-This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an open ensemble in which the number of atoms within the simulation box is not constant.
-When using the grand canonical ensemble, it is possible to impose the chemical potential (or pressure, or fugacity) of a given fluid in a nanoporous structure.
+This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an open ensemble in which the number of atoms or molecules within the simulation box is not constant.
+When using the grand canonical ensemble, it is possible to impose the chemical potential (or pressure) of a given fluid in a nanoporous structure.

 If you are completely new to LAMMPS, I recommend that you follow this tutorial on a simple Lennard-Jones fluid first.